kkoscielniak/digital-garden/tools/automation/keyboard-maestro/macros/favorite-km-macro.md

 ## Summary

-With new every macro made, I see how much of what I did in front of my computer was mundane, senseless and completely repetible.
+With new every macro made, I see how much of what I did in front of my computer was mundane, senseless and completely repeatable.
 I am amazed of much of that I can automate by using just one tool.

 By the way, during this write-up, I’ve created another 2 macros - the one that sorts the currently selected lines, so I can sort tags in my Obsidian notes and the one that converts Markdown to Rich Text. **This tool is fucking awesome.**